 “‘Real men’ are making a comeback.
 You know the kind I mean: The strutting, curly-haired guys whose pectorals move more frequently than their mouths. . . .
 Isn't anyone going to call these guys' bluffs?
 A new book does. . . .
-Rose and Bennett uncover an apprehensiveness among men and women that rings true.” —Los Angeles Herald-Examiner
+Rose and Bennett uncover an apprehensiveness among men and women that rings true.” —Ken Tucker, Los Angeles Herald-Examiner

 “What Rose has drawn out are the fascinating—sometimes even intemperate—self-revelations of seven men living in what he calls an ‘uncertain age.’ . . .
-Their willingness to share their doubts without fear of forfeiting their masculinity is what makes these men more real than their predecessors.” —Washington Post
+Their willingness to share their doubts without fear of forfeiting their masculinity is what makes these men more real than their predecessors.” —The Washington Post

 Books as contributor

-"Glories of the Loire" in Travel + Leisure's Unexpected France.
-Published by Dorling Kindersley in 2007.
+"Glories of the Loire" in Travel + Leisure's Unexpected France (Dorling Kindersley, 2007).
 Introduction by Nancy Novogrod.
 Originally published in the March 1999 issue of Travel + Leisure.

-"George Harrison," "Ronnie Lane," and other entries in The Rolling Stone Record Guide and The New Rolling Stone Record Guide.
-Published by Rolling Stone Press│Random House in 1979 and 1983.
+"George Harrison," "Ronnie Lane," and other entries in The Rolling Stone Record Guide and The New Rolling Stone Record Guide (Rolling Stone Press│Random House, 1979, 1983).
 Edited by Dave Marsh and John Swenson.

-"Garrett Morris" in Rolling Stone Visits Saturday Night Live.
-Published by Rolling Stone Press│Doubleday/Dolphin in 1979.
+"Garrett Morris" in Rolling Stone Visits Saturday Night Live (Rolling Stone Press│Doubleday/Dolphin, 1979).
 Edited by Marianne Partridge.